We know parents and carers need a lot of information about potential organisations.

 The FAQ below should cover some of your questions, also do look at our consultation page, find out about the team here, consider our impact reports and why we do what we do.

 And to contact us now – fill in the form.
 If you are ready to speak with Vicky and Christine to find out more, please book an appointment with us here.

 How do people join?

-The application form here shows all the initial information requested in order for someone you care for to apply to be a member.
+In the first instance, we meet the potential new member for a chat.
 We welcome parents and carers at our initial meeting which is in person or on Zoom.
-(More about our process of membership here).

 We will arrange to talk to you on the phone,email, text or via Zoom when you and the potential member are ready.
 To book an appointment with Vicky and Chris please book here now.

 Membership costs from £0 to £120 per year, and we charge an initial assessment fee of £0 to £10.
 Sometimes people pay all at once for the year, sometimes £10 a month by standing order.
 If the person you support has very little money, and we meet people who really don’t have much but are desperately lonely, we offer free membership.

 Who can join Safe Soulmates?